IBM/bamoe/examples/process-persistence/README.md

 %oracle.quarkus.hibernate-orm.mapping-files=META-INF/bamoe-user-task-orm.xml,META-INF/bamoe-job-service-orm.xml
 ```

-The `bamoe-oracle-mappings` is a utility library to help Job Service and Data Audit storage work properly with
+The `bamoe-oracle-mappings` is a utility library to help Job Service and User Task storage work properly with
 `Oracle`.
 It contains the hibernate orm.xml that will remap some of the JPA entities contained in both modules.

 The available orm's are: